-This policy has been reviewed and approved by the Remco on 28 October 2021 and the Board on 28 October 2021.
+This policy has been reviewed and approved by the Remco on 27 October 2022 and the Board on 27 October 2022.

-This policy will be reviewed annually during June of every year, or earlier should the need arise.
+This policy will be reviewed annually, or more frequently should the need arise.

 The following persons are administratively responsible to effect and maintain this policy: